These Are the 25 Best Four-Star Hotels in NYC

 Courtesy of the Benjamin Royal Sonesta Hotel

-In 2024, the hotel was given a revamp: Its lobby was refreshed to resemble a cigar box (think warm leather, dark wood, an onyx backdrop) and the hotel’s signature Benjamin suite was redone, while the Beverly is a brand-new suite.
-The hotel’s 209 residential-style rooms, replete with kitchenettes, were also reworked and now also feature herringbone floors, angled headboards, lounge seating, and sleeper sofas. —Katherine LaGrave
+In 2024, the hotel was given a revamp: Its lobby was refreshed to resemble a cigar box (think warm leather, dark wood, and an onyx backdrop), and the hotel’s signature Benjamin suite was redone, while the Beverly is a brand-new suite.
+The hotel’s 209 residential-style rooms, replete with kitchenettes, were also reworked and now have herringbone floors, angled headboards, lounge seating, and sleeper sofas.
+In 2025, all-day American restaurant The Parliament Restaurant opened, as did the Royal Reflection Wellness Spa. —Katherine LaGrave

 The Bowery Hotel